Cultivating America's Bread Basket

 When settlers came to the prairie in the 1870s, they learned from the land that grasses grew better than any other crop here.
 In 1874, Russian Mennonite immigrants brought seeds of Turkey Red winter wheat from the Russian steppes.
 Well suited to this climate, Turkey Red and its varieties soon dominated Kansas wheat production and still make up half the state's wheat crop.

 When farmers plowed the prairie to plant wheat, they replaced a complex ecosystem of hundreds of plant and animal species with single-species farm crops.
-Lacking the natural buffers and balances of the native prairie, crops are susceptible to the many challenges of prairie life, including insects, jackrabbits (link to Jackrabbit Run panel), floods, and drought.
+Lacking some of the natural buffers and hardiness of the native prairie, crops are susceptible to the many challenges of prairie life, including insects, jackrabbits (link to Jackrabbit Run panel), floods, and drought.
 Despite these challenges, Kansas has become America's Bread Basket.
-In 2007, Kansas grew some 375 million bushels of wheat, more than any other state.
+In 2016, Kansas grew over 467 million bushels of wheat, more than any other state.
 Along the Byway, you'll also see corn, soybeans, and sorghum (milo) under cultivation.
+One Kansas farmer feeds over one hundred people, exporting to many countries around the world.

 Stafford County Flour Mills Co.*